Ravnur-Inc/ams-api-replacement-demo-app/docs/streaming-domains.md

 ### How to Integrate a Custom CDN with the RMS Streaming Endpoint?

 * Map your CDN to the Streaming Origin Endpoint.
-* Do not map it to the RMS Front Door Endpoint; according to [Microsoft's documentation](https://learn.microsoft.com/en-us/azure/frontdoor/front-door-faq#can-i-deploy-another-cdn-from-an-external-vendor-behind-or-in-front-of-front-door), this is considered bad practice.
+* Do not map it to the RMS Front Door Endpoint; according to [Microsoft's documentation](https://learn.microsoft.com/en-us/azure/frontdoor/front-door-faq#can-i-deploy-another-cdn-from-an-external-vendor-behind-or-in-front-of-front-door), this is considered a bad practice.
 * Use the **Ignore Query String** option.
 * No other configurations are required.
 * [Update the Streaming Endpoint Host Name in the RMS Console](#how-to-update-the-rms-streaming-endpoint-host-name).